sftcd/openssl/esnistuff/haproxy.md

 just using the (outer) SNI for e.g. routing, if at all, and so that the frontend doesn't get to see the plaintext HTTP traffic.
 This isn't that interesting for us (other than to understand how to set it up), but is on the path to one we do want.
+(In the actual configuration we also have a backend listener at :3483 to handle the case where an unknown (outer) SNI was seen.)

             3. One-TLS: Client <--[TLS]--> :7445 <--[same-TLS]--> :3482